 Holloway Diamonds has an extensive collection of Aquamarine loose stones.
 This gem has captured the attention of Roman fishermen using it for protection to the incredible jewels of many royal households.
-This beautiful, rare gem can be designed into many stunning settings.
+This beautiful, rare gem can be designed into many stunning settings, such as earrings, bracelets, pendants, and necklaces.

 Aquamarine & baguette diamond pendant